11 Tips to improve your credit score for a mortgage

 5. Pay bills by direct debit

-If you think you might not be able to make a payment, talk to your creditor before defaulting, as they may be able to arrange a repayment plan that helps you avoid a big black mark.
+If you think you might not be able to make a payment, talk to your creditor before defaulting, as they may be able to arrange a repayment plan.

 6. Prove you can manage debt

 If you’ve never borrowed money, you may have a very low credit score because you haven’t proven that you can responsibly manage debt.
-If this is the case, you should apply for a credit card and make sure you repay the balance in full every month.
+If this is the case, consider applying for a credit card and make sure you repay the balance in full every month.

 But, you must be careful with your first credit card.
 Some credit cards charge a cripplingly high rate of interest, but if you repay the card in full each month then you won’t have to pay interest at all.
 And remember – don’t borrow more than you can afford to repay in full, as building up debt on a credit card will damage your credit score.